erolcanulutas/Stremio-Movie-Search---Firefox/README.md

 - Supports both movies and TV series with accurate deep links.
 - Lightweight and fast, with minimal permissions.
 - Works on dynamic search results and address bar searches.
-- Custom icon fusing IMDb and Stremio branding for a unique look.

 ## Installation